lzl124631x/LeetCode/leetcode/2680/README.md

 **Related Topics**:
 [Array](https://leetcode.com/tag/array), [Greedy](https://leetcode.com/tag/greedy), [Bit Manipulation](https://leetcode.com/tag/bit-manipulation), [Prefix Sum](https://leetcode.com/tag/prefix-sum)

+**Hints**:
+* The optimal solution should apply all the k operations on a single number.
+* Calculate the prefix or and the suffix or and perform k operations over each element, and maximize the answer.

 ## Solution 1.

 1. The optimal solution should apply all the k operations on a single number.